Top tips for much better cat photographs kicks off the Pet Parade today.

 Use the Best Lens You Have

 If you are like me use what you have.
-I have the kit lens that came with my Canon EOS1300D.
-This zooms in nicely.
-If you are lucky enough to have a telephoto lens or a macro lens to get really close, use them.
+I have the kit lens that came with my Canon EOS1300D I don’t have lots of money to spend on extra lenses.
+No big deal my kit lens zooms in nicely.
+If you are lucky enough to have a telephoto lens or a macro lens to get really close, practice and use them so you get more and more confident.

 Get Down at Cat Level